QuarkChain/bench_kvdb/doc/paper.md

 These observations raise an important practical question:

-> At realistic blockchain scenarios, what is the practical disk I/O cost of a random KV lookup in practice?
+> At realistic blockchain scenarios, what is the practical disk I/O cost of a random KV lookup?

 This study aims to answer this question with direct, empirical measurements, in order to:
-- Validate or challenge the common O(log N) KV lookup assumption,
+- Validate or challenge the common `O(log N)` KV lookup assumption,
 - Quantify how much cache is actually required to achieve near-constant read I/O,
-- Provide data to guide trie databases, execution-layer, and storage-layer design in blockchain systems.
+- Provide empirical data to guide KV I/O modeling and cache configuration for trie databases and execution-layer storage in blockchain systems.

+---

 ## How We Validated the Hypothesis